Skip to main content

 1. Click on the “Camera footage and sensor” radio button under “Network”.
 The card will automatically open, allowing you to select levels of access you wish to grant to camera footage and sensors.

-2. In the scope selector, select the networks they should have access to.
+2. In the scope selector, select the networks that administrators have access.
 Only combined and camera-only networks will be available for selection.

 3. In the scope component selector, select whether you want to grant access to all cameras in the selected network(s), individual cameras or cameras by tag.

-4. In preferred, select individual cameras or cameras by tag in the next step.
+4. As preferred, select individual cameras or cameras by tag in the next step.

 5. Review the changes and confirm.